Inverse Kinematics using FABRIK

 At the end of each iteration, the solver checks how far the end effector still is from the target.
 If that remaining distance is smaller than the tolerance, then the solve stops early because the result is already good enough.

-With this data we can now visualize the spiders bones and joints by drawing them out.
+With this data I can now visualize the spiders bones and joints by drawing them out.
 To help me along the way I wanted two things: A way to visualize the pre-solved joints joints, and the solved one, and a way to pause and step through each iteration of the Spider moving.
 With these two simple but invaluable debug it became much easier to digest the problems that began to appear.

-…Well, that doesn’t look right!
+Well, that doesn’t look right!

 Rebuilding the Mesh